samridhim/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: Hello World!
 permalink: /about/
 ---
-Hello World!
 I am currently working as a Software Engineer at [PhonePe](https://www.phonepe.com/en/).
 I have done my Bachelor of Engineering in Computer Engineering from Pune University.
 I like developing scalable systems and machine learning.
 I am also interested in learning about genomics and astronomy.
 When I am not doing work or sleeping, I am probably on a reddit binge or cooking.

 ### More Information